Product

 • Real-time monitoring and threat detection

-• Log management and event correlation
+• Security management and event correlation

 • Automated alerts and incident responses